hou2zi0/animexgeo/README.md

 * to load images (jpg or png) into an [Leaflet.js](https://leafletjs.com/) canvas area via file dialog
 * to annotate areas with polygons (more options coming, see To Do below)
   * the polygon may contain one hole, which can be annotated by holding the shift key while clicking
-* to provide a configuration file, which will render as a series of form fields, which give you the opportunity to input various forms of metadata associated with the currently active polygon
+* to configure a series of form fields and add them to the interface.
+The forms give you the opportunity to input various forms of metadata associated with the currently active polygon
 * export the polygons and their corresponding metadata as a geojson file (the metadata are saved as `geojson.properties`).

 A live example may be found [here](https://hou2zi0.github.io/animexgeo/HTML/animexgeo.html).